-From the detector perspective, we explore the potential of both prompt and far detection with five-year-run data.
-We initiate with far detection.
-Currently, proposals of far detectors at the STCF are still missing on the market.
+From the detector perspective, we explore the potential of detection in both the main and far detectors with ten-year-run data.
+We initiate with the far detection.
+Currently, proposals for far detectors at the STCF are still missing from the market.
 Hence, we simply take one possible setup for illustration in this work.
-The far detector is proposed to have a cylinder structure, with its front surface $10$ m away from the interacting point (IP), the radius reaching $20$ m, and the length up to $30$ m.
-Its orientation follows along the $z$-axis in the lab frame.
-The decay volume is about one-tenth of MATHUSLA~\cite{MATHUSLA:2022sze} and about 3 times larger than the ANUBIS shaft configuration~\cite{Bauer:2019vqk}.
+The far detector is proposed to have a cylinder structure, with its front surface $10$ m away from the interacting point (IP), a radius of reaching $20$ m, and a length of up to $30$ m.
+Its orientation follows along the $z$-axis in the lab frame~\footnote{We have also checked the set-up along a transverse axis and comparable results have been found.}.
+The decay volume is about one-tenth of MATHUSLA~\cite{MATHUSLA:2022sze} and approximately 3 times larger than the ANUBIS shaft configuration~\cite{Bauer:2019vqk}.
 The detector is supposed to measure both charged particles and photons with the tracking system and electromagnetic calorimeter (ECAL), respectively.
 To capture the tauphilic ALP signal, the ALP must decay inside the detector, whose probability is formulated as

-where $\beta$, $\gamma$, and $\tau$ correspond to ALP velocity, Lorentz boost factor and ALP lifetime, respectively.
+where $\beta$, $\gamma$, and $\tau$ correspond to ALP velocity, Lorentz boost factor, and ALP lifetime, respectively.
 In addition, $l_1$ and $l_2$ denote the distances traveled by the ALP to enter and escape the detector, respectively.
 For far detection, only a small range of the solid angle is allowed, so that the performance is significantly affected by statistics.
-Consequently, only the $\sqrt s=4.2$ GeV benchmark is evaluated at a far detector.
-Furthermore, we require photons in the final states and the reconstructed ALP to have transverse momentum greater than $10$ MeV.
-The projections reaching 95\% confidence level are obtained based on background-free hypothesis and are shown in red solid lines of FIG.~\ref{fig: farprompt}.
+Consequently, only the $\sqrt s=4.2$ GeV benchmark is evaluated in a far detector.
+The projections reaching 95\% confidence level are obtained based on the background-free hypothesis and are shown in red solid lines of FIG.~\ref{fig: farprompt}.